stathissideris/dali/doc/layout.md

   * double
   * default: `0`
   * optional
+* `:step` - the distance between the anchors of elements
+  * default: Calculated based on the widest/tallest element (depending on direction) plus the `:gap`
+  * optional
 * `:select` - an enlive selector that will transform elements from elsewhere in the document instead of tranforming the direct children of the layout tag